ykartal/GCMNotifier/README.md

 # GCMNotifier
-Java Library for Google Cloud Messaging to send IOS &amp; Android apps.
+Java Library for Google Cloud Messaging to send notifications to IOS &amp; Android apps.

 Use